veerkhosla44/Colby-Computer-Science/CS251 - Data Analysis and Visualization/Project07/README.md

 Files: rbf_network.py, mnist_classification.ipynb

 Description:
-This project entails implementing a Radial Basis Function (RBF) neural network to classify handwritten digits from the MNIST dataset.
-Students train the network, evaluate its performance, and explore the impact of different parameters.
+- This project entails implementing a Radial Basis Function (RBF) neural network to classify handwritten digits from the MNIST dataset.
+I train the network, evaluate its performance, and explore the impact of different parameters.

 Topics Covered:
 1. Implementation of RBF neural networks